Space colonization: Energy

-Self-replication
+Self-sustainment

+In situ manufacturing

 Space manufacturing could enable self-replication.
-Some think it's the ultimate goal because it allows an exponential increase in colonies, while eliminating costs to and dependence on Earth.
+Some consider it the ultimate goal because it would allow an exponential increase in colonies, while eliminating costs to, and dependence on, Earth.
 It could be argued that the establishment of such a colony would be Earth's first act of self-replication.
 Intermediate goals include colonies that expect only information from Earth (science, engineering, entertainment) and colonies that just require periodic supply of light weight objects, such as integrated circuits, medicines, genetic material and tools.

-Population size
+Sustaining a population

 In 2002, the anthropologist John H. Moore estimated that a population of 150–180 would permit a stable society to exist for 60 to 80 generations—equivalent to 2,000 years.